Coronavirus: Daily updates on the situation in France

 More information on the vaccine campaign against Covid-19 in France

-What are the current curfew and lockdown rules in France?
+What are the rules for wearing masks in France?

 Since November 26, masks are required in all public places indoors, as well as in busy outdoor spaces where social distancing measures cannot be respected across France.
 This includes places that require a health pass to enter.